Becoming a Corps Member

 Child welfare work isn’t for everyone.
 We believe that working on the frontlines of child welfare is vital work and we hold our Corps members to the highest standards.
 Our admissions process is designed to help us identify the applicants who are the right fit for working in child welfare.

 We also want to ensure that our program is the right fit for our candidates.
 In order to learn more about child welfare work, interested applicants should:

 - Carefully read through all of our information;

 If you think this is the right job for you, please be sure to spend the time to write a thoughtful application and proofread your responses.
 This application is our first introduction to you and your reasons for wanting to be a Children’s Corps member.

 While you should choose a deadline based on the timeline that works best for you, there are specific advantages to selecting an earlier deadline, including:

 - Additional time to prepare for your transition into the program especially if you are relocating

-Applications will be available in mid-December and can be downloaded from a link below when available.
+Applications will be available here on December 19, 2014 and can be downloaded from a link below when available.